insomnious/game-hogwartslegacy/README.md

 Afterwards, restart Vortex and you can begin installing supported Hogwarts Legacy mods with Vortex.

-If updating an extension, migration occurs that purges your mods folder and reinstalls any movie mods.
+If updating an extension, migration occurs that purges your mods folder and reinstalls any mods.

 # Game detection